Skip To Main Content

 Produce Exemplary Work

-Immaculata offers a diverse and involved community, student accommodation and acceleration services, a wide variety of specials classes and extracurricular activities, incorporation of STEM (science/technology/engineering/math) project-based learning, and the recognition of being a nationally ranking Blue Ribbon school based on outstanding student and staff performance and a Green Ribbon school as one that embraces environmentally sound practices.
+Immaculata is accredited by Cognia and has been recognized by the U.S. Department of Education as a Blue Ribbon school based on outstanding student and staff performance and a Green Ribbon school as one that embraces environmentally sound practices.

 Admissions